top of page

 About Wittgenstein Abecedarium

-The process of making Wittgenstein Abecedarium took about four years altogether, and involved filming in the Ascension Burial Ground in Cambridge and other European and American locations, collecting archival still and moving images, studying Wittgenstein, researching biographies, memoirs and dissertations, and interviewing the people who come to visit his grave.
+The process of making this film took about four years altogether, and involved filming in the Ascension Burial Ground in Cambridge and other European and American locations, collecting archival still and moving images, studying Wittgenstein, researching biographies, memoirs and dissertations, and interviewing the people who come to visit his grave.
 At the same time, I was editing and re-editing the film using multiple spreadsheets to create the structure of the film.
 Although the film has many of the features and content we expect to be in a documentary, it is not so much structured by the narrative form usually employed for film documentaries, but by musical, literary, and mathematical forms, and the rigorous form of Wittgenstein's Tractatus itself.

 Jeffrey Hall